DNRN/babylonjs-ts-webpack/README.md

 This creates the certificates for the 4 domains and adds them to the current folder.

+If you like to setup local hostnames for development.
+Edit the hosts and add a new hostname map to localhost:

+    127.0.0.1   mydomain.dev

 ## Trouble shooting

 Not allowed to use port 443.